bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bliss.md

 5. Discovered generalized power series expansions, used widely in mathematics and engineering.
 6. Oversaw the controversial firing of mathematician E. H. Moore and shaped the modern department into a respected program.

-Born 9 May1876, Chicago, Illinois, USA.
-Died 8 May1951, Harvey, Illinois, USA.
+Born 9 May 1876, Chicago, Illinois, USA.
+Died 8 May 1951, Harvey, Illinois, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Bliss/)